How to Answer Job Interview Questions About Your Grades

 - “Yes, my grades are indicative of my academic achievement.
 But to be honest, I’m even more proud of some of the projects I worked on outside of my classes.
 I spent much of my free time junior and senior years volunteering at a local shelter, and the experience helped guide my career path.
 I believe that I found my purpose as a result of my volunteer work, and several staff members helped me find and land my internship senior year.”

-How to Answer If You Have Average, Inconsistent, or Poor Grades
+If You Have Average, Inconsistent, or Poor Grades

 - "As you can see, I've gotten average grades while in college, but I think my involvement with other aspects of my college life offers better evidence of my achievement.
-For example, I'm a Marketing and Events chair for my sorority, coordinating all of our social and fundraising events and marketing outreach.
+For example, I'm a Marketing and Events Chair for my sorority, coordinating all of our social and fundraising events and marketing outreach.
 I also hold a marketing internship at a local agency and am Vice President of the Undergraduate Marketing Club.
 My efforts have been focused on developing real-world skills rather than scoring all A grades on my exams."

 - "My grades are not a good indication of what I achieved academically in college.
 Not because I got bad grades, but because the fieldwork and internships that I participated in are where I achieved the most academically.
 If you want to ‘see’ my achievements, I will share my portfolio and tell you about my work experiences."